-Dobriansky, Michael [Михайло Демкович-Добрянський] – journalist, historian, active figure in community and political affairs; born on 7 November 1905 in the village of Lahodiv (Peremyshliany raion, Lviv oblast, Ukraine; at that time – Peremyshliany county, Austrian Galicia); died on 4 February 2003 in London, England, United Kingdom; buried in Gunnersbury Cemetery, London.
+Dobriansky, Michael [Михайло Демкович-Добрянський] – journalist, historian, active in community and political affairs; born on 7 November 1905 in the village of Lahodiv (Peremyshliany raion, Lviv oblast, Ukraine; at that time – Peremyshliany county, Austrian Galicia); died on 4 February 2003 in London, England, United Kingdom; buried in Gunnersbury Cemetery, London.

 After graduating, in 1926, from the Ukrainska akademichna himnaziia secondary school (gymnasium) in Lviv, Dobriansky studied Slavonic philology for two years at the University of Lviv, and then law and political science at the universities of Vienna (incomplete year) and Berlin (three years).
 In 1921, at the gymnasium, he joined the Plast Ukrainian scouting organisation.
 A co-founder of the clandestine Union of Ukrainian Nationalist Youth in 1926, in 1928 he joined the mainstream Ukrainian National Democratic Alliance (UNDO) political party.
 Returning to Lviv after completing his studies, from 1933 to 1939 he worked on the editorial boards of the weekly newspapers Meta and Khrystos nasha syla and the monthly journal Dzvony, all of which were published by the Ukrainian Catholic Union.
 In 1934-1939 he was also chief secretary of the Union.